KasperSkytte/midasdashboard/README.md

 <!-- badges: end -->

 # About
 midasdashboard is a [Shiny App](https://shiny.rstudio.com/) to browse the microbial community of activated sludge and anaerobic digesters of (mostly) Danish waste water treatment plants.
+Live at https://eb-aau.shinyapps.io/midasdashboard/.

 # Installation
 ```